segmentio/segment-docs/src/connections/destinations/catalog/tune/index.md

 1. From your Segment UI's Destinations page click on "Add Destination".
 2. Search for "TUNE" in the Catalog, select it, and choose which of your sources to connect the destination to.
-3. Add your TUNE Advertiser ID in the Segment Settings UI from the TUNE Dashboard].
+3. Add your TUNE Advertiser ID in the Segment Settings UI from the TUNE Dashboard.
 4. In your TUNE account, ensure that you have created a new app by navigating to Applications > Apps > Add A New App.
 5. Depending on library you've installed, follow the additional steps below to finish setting up!